Application to the Graduate Program

 - A minimum grade average of B in all undergraduate coursework, and B or better in the sciences and mathematics;

 - Submission of the Graduate Record Examination (GRE) General Test and Physics GRE subject test.
 The GRE submission code of the graduate school is 2548.
 Note that GRE scores are collected by the graduate school and not by the department.
-In exceptional circumstances, waivers for the Physics GRE can be granted.
+You do not need to send in your scores in advance of an offer from us, you can self enter them on your application and then have them sent to the graduate school in the case that we send you an offer.
+In some circumstances, waivers for the Physics GRE can be granted.
 Please contact the graduate program director.

 All applications must be submitted online at app.applyyourself.com/?id=sunysb-gs .
 Only applications for which the transcripts and other supporting documentation (CV's, etc.) have been uploaded electronically will be considered and only electronically uploaded recommendation letters are acceptable.
 Once you are admitted we will request two paper copies of your official transcripts.